adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ### 4.3.2 Implementing EIP 1167 to save gas during creation of new elections

-Deploying multiple instances of the election implementation contract for different election types can be gas-intensive.
+Deploying multiple instances of the election implementation contract for different elections can be gas-intensive.
 To optimize gas consumption, I propose to use the EIP 1167 (Minimal Proxy Contract) standard.
 EIP 1167 allows for the creation of lightweight proxy contracts that delegate calls to a master contract, reducing the gas cost of deploying multiple instances.

-It is different proxy contract, the when these contract create (cloned) using the EIP1167 standard, while performing any function on the implementation contract, they do not have to perform a lookup operation for the address of implementation smart contract, as while being created the address of the implementation contract is added to byte code of this proxys, which further saves gas.
+It is a proxy contract, the when these contracts are created (cloned) using the EIP1167 standard, while performing any function on the implementation contract, they do not have to perform a lookup operation for the address of implementation smart contract, because while being created the address of the implementation contract is added to byte code of this proxy smart contract, which further saves gas.
-By utilizing this standard, the Agora Blockchain DApp can efficiently deploy anonymous voting-enabled election contracts while minimizing gas expenses for the election orgainzer.
+By utilizing this standard, the Agora Blockchain DApp can efficiently deploy anonymous voting-enabled election contracts while minimizing gas expenses for the election organizer.

 ![Proposed Smart Contract Structure](<assets/new smart contract arch.png>)

-In this structure, there is chaining of delegate calls, first from proxy to election implementation contract and then from election implementation contract to ballot contract and result calulator contract.
+In this structure, there is chaining of delegate calls, first from proxy to election implementation contract and then from election implementation contract to ballot contract and result calculator contract.
 ```
 pragma solidity ^0.8.0;